 These requirements drastically limit, if not eliminate, a court’s ability to limit overly broad agreements.
 Further, it eliminates regional or nationwide restrictions.

-The law also imposes on the employer a notice requirement.
+The proposed law also imposes on the employer a notice requirement.
 Specifically, the employer must notify a departing employer within 10 days if it intends to enforce the restriction.
 Failure to provide the notice voids the agreement.

 Are you an employee or business owner in NJ where a restrictive covenant or covenant not to compete is threatened or is already an issue?
 If so, it is imperative that an experienced NJ business law attorney review your non-competition agreement and related paperwork with you to protect your interests.
 Reach out for Fredrick P. Niemann, Esq. by calling toll-free (855) 376-5291 or email him at fniemann@hnlawfirm.com.
 Hanlon Niemann is a New Jersey law firm that understands the law on covenants not to compete in NJ.
 Our covenant not to compete lawyers appear weekly before the Superior Courts in Monmouth, Ocean, Middlesex, Mercer, Union, Burlington and all 21 counties throughout New Jersey.